mlswg/mls-architecture/draft-ietf-mls-architecture.md

 This document describes the reference architecture, functional and security requirements for the Messaging Layer Security (MLS) protocol.
-MLS provides a security layer for group messaging applications with from two to a large number of clients.
+MLS provides a security layer for group messaging applications, where the number of clients ranges from two to many.
 It is meant to protect against eavesdropping, tampering, and message forgery.

 --- middle